England crushed in final Ashes Test

 |England 188 (Cummins 4-45) & 124 (Boland 3-18, Green 3-21)

-|Australia won by 146 runs, won series 4-0
+|Australia won by 146 runs; won series 4-0

 |Scorecard

-England's miserable Ashes tour ended with one last calamitous batting failure as Australia surged to a 146-run victory in the final Test and claim a 4-0 series win.
+England's miserable Ashes tour ended with one last calamitous batting failure as Australia surged to a 146-run victory in the final Test to claim a 4-0 series win.

-Set 271 to win, England reached 68-0 but then lost all 10 wickets for the addition of another 56 runs.
+Set 271 to win, England reached 68-0 but then lost all 10 wickets for the addition of another 56 runs in Hobart.

-The tourists were bowled out for 124 to lose the day-night Test inside three days in Hobart.
+Nine wickets fell in the final session of the third day, England collapsing with breathtaking speed and ineptitude - even by their recent standards - as they were bowled out for 124.

+Pat Cummins, who lifted the urn in his first series as captain, took three wickets and Scott Boland and Cameron Green also picked up three apiece.

-Mark Wood's superb 6-37 had earlier helped dismiss Australia for 155 in their second innings to give England an outside chance of a remarkable win.
+Mark Wood's superb 6-37 earlier helped dismiss Australia for 155 in their second innings to give England an outside chance of a remarkable win.

-Instead, Australia repeat their margin of victory from four years ago and extend England's winless run down under to 15 Tests.
+Instead, Australia repeated their margin of series victory from four years ago and extend England's winless run down under to 15 Tests.

-Overall, Joe Root's side have won only one of their past 14 Tests since February of last year.
+Overall, Joe Root's side have won only one of their past 14 Tests since February last year.

 By the time they return to Australia in 2025 it will be 14 years since their last success in an away Ashes Test.

-Another inevitable defeat
+Another predictable defeat

 There were times on another freewheeling day of an entertaining Test that England might have had hope of salvaging a consolation win from their demoralising tour.

-A vital decision went against them when Chris Woakes was judged to have marginally over-stepped when he bowled Alex Carey for 19.
-Had Carey been dismissed then, it would have left Australia 91-7 - but the wicketkeeper went on to make a crucial 49.
+A key decision went against them when Chris Woakes was judged to have marginally over-stepped when he bowled Alex Carey for 19.
+Had Carey been dismissed then, it would have left Australia 91-7 - but the wicketkeeper went on to make 49.

 However, that moment was rendered irrelevant by the way England spinelessly capitulated, ending the series with another batting collapse that has become a characteristic of their Test cricket.